 • Under the age of 18

-24 hrs prior to tattoo avoid caffiene, noruofen and panadol.
+24 hrs prior to tattoo avoid caffeine, nurofen and panadol.

 Please also cease using fish oil 72hrs prior to your tattoo, as this is a blood thinner.

-Patch tests are also available prior to your appointment day, to avoid an allergic reaction (very rare) please contact Sam if you would like one prior.
+Patch tests are also available prior to your appointment day, to avoid an allergic reaction (very rare) Can book a patch test online or get in touch.

 a specialised form of tattoo artistry that enhances the natural features of your face.
 It involves a technique that implants coloured pigment into the dermal layer of your skin, with a small purpose made, disposable needle or shader with a machine, to create the appearance of natural hair strokes or makeup.